-‘Big Little Lies’ Violent Sex Scenes Brought Stars Together Off Screen
+‘Big Little Lies’ Sex Scenes Brought Stars Together Off Screen

 It seems neither the crying nor the baths helped much, because, ultimately, Nicole let loose all of her frustration and pain with a violent outburst of her own.

 “And then one day, I just got a rock and I threw it through a glass door!
 I thought, Oh my gosh, what is happening to me?
-I must had a lot of pent-up [stress] because I was trying to hold it all in,” recalls Kidman.
+I must have had a lot of pent-up [stress] because I was trying to hold it all in,” recalls Kidman.

 While Ms. Kidman played the victim in those Big Little Lies scenes, Alexander Skarsgard reveals that the sequences weren’t fun for anyone.
 He says, on top of the way those violent sex scenes affected everyone emotionally, they were physically and mentally grueling to film, because they were all shot in one long take.
 Every time one of those Big Little Lies scenes had to be reshot, the scene was again filmed from beginning to end without any breaks.